 I also discuss below the key varscoper tool which you will want to use to help assess and indeed correct your own code.

 (Update in 2019: while they're all quite old now, they still apply.
 And where needed, I recovered them from the good ol' archive.org, as I've written about before.)

 If you or anyone you know ever wants to get up to speed on the "var scope problem" in CF, you may be challenged by the fact that there are many discussions of the topic, spread across many blogs.

-I created the list of VAR scope resources today after helping a client with a problem which seemed related to this classic problem: the need to remember to var scope your variables in CFCs.
-It's often the cause of subtle bugs.
-Like many, they still hadn't heard about the problem (or had seen mention of it but didn't really understand it).
+I created this list today after helping a client with a problem which seemed related to this classic problem: the need to remember to var scope your variables in CFCs, and especially when instances of such a CFC may be saved in a shared scope.
+Like many, these folks still hadn't heard about the problem (introduced in CF6!).
+Others may have seen mention of it but didn't really understand it.

 About the resources

 The first few elaborate on the problem, and the first one even includes a live running example to demonstrate the point.
 Then a couple explain some related issues.

 I also then list resources on the related new "local" scope in CF 9, and some more that discuss compatibility issues with that.